Dialectical Behavior Therapy

 Dialectical Behavior Therapy for Teens

-For some teens, this type of emotional rollercoaster can lead to significant emotional and behavioral issues that impact their daily lives and relationships.
-While there are a number of different options out there for teens to address their adolescent struggles, one option in particular is DBT for teens or dialectical behavior therapy.
+One could argue that the teenage years are the most stressful and confusing time in a person’s life.
+Teens experience significant difficulty with emotional and behavioral issues that impact their daily lives and relationships.
+While there are a number of different options out there for teens to address their adolescent struggles through individual therapy, one option in particular is DBT for teens, or dialectical behavior therapy.

 What is DBT?